 This fund was created by San Francisco attorney Jay Wiener who established the Wiener Family Fund to continue a commitment to progressive modern architecture that was initiated by his family.
 His family includes Samuel G. Wiener and his cousin William B. Wiener, early regional masters of architecture in the United States.

 - Catherine Bauer Wurster, the spouse of the dean of CED in the 1950’s,>William W. Wurster, was also a nationally known housing expert and later professor of city and regional planning.
 Bauer Wurster was also an authority in housing and a leader in New Deal housing policy as well as a Professor and Associate Dean in the College of Environmental Design.
 The Catherine Bauer Wurster Memorial Fund is used for annual Catherine Bauer Wurster Memorial Lecture at the College of Environmental Design.

 - The Eva Li Memorial Chair in Architecture

 The Eva Li Memorial Chair will provide funding for the teaching, research, and creative activities of faculty in the Department of Architecture.
 The chair was established in 1998 through the generosity of Annie Li, who received an M.S. in agricultural economics from Berkeley in 1942.
-The Eva Li Memorial Chair will provide funding for the teaching, research, and creative activities of faculty.
-Currently the Eva Li Memorial Chair is held by professor in Architecture Tom Buresh.
+Currently the Eva Li Memorial Chair is held by professor in Architecture Ronald Rael, Associate Professor of Architecture.